picture of hands holding a community to represent community advocates

 • Being a voice for the GVSU IT community to raise concerns they are having to the VP of Information Technology and CDO as well as others on the IT Senior Leadership Team.

-• Be a sounding board for VP of Information Technology and CDO as well as others on the IT Senior Leadership Team.
+• Be a sounding board for the VP of Information Technology and CDO as well as others on the IT Senior Leadership Team.

 • Fostering engagement in the GVSU IT community through initiatives and events.

-• Continuously seeking to improve the committee to be more inclusive, transparent and effective at communicating the concerns of IT employees to IT leadership.
+• Continuously seeking to improve the committee to be more inclusive, transparent, and effective at communicating the concerns of IT employees to IT leadership.

 Membership

-Based on representation from the following IT areas: eLearning, IT services, Enterprise Architecture, Enterprise Applications, IT operations.
+Based on representation from the following IT areas: eLearning, IT services, Enterprise Architecture, Enterprise Applications, and IT operations.
 One additional member will participate and alternate membership from the following IT roles: Chief Information Security Officer, Data and Analytics, and Senior Director of IT Innovation and Research.

 • As departments grow, increase membership